 (Who am I kidding?
 I don’t work out)

 So I just use the magic eraser and rub up and down, and in a circle, in a small area first.
 When that chalk spot is gone, I move on to the next area!

-Keep a dry rag or towel, near by, so you can wipe off the “wetness,” after each few scrubs, so you can lower the risk of just letting chalk-smear dry.
+Keep a dry rag or towel, nearby, so you can wipe off the “wetness,” after every few scrubs, so you can lower the risk of just letting chalk-smear dry.

 My little guy is so helpful below.
 I’m sure you other moms can appreciate not being able to do anything alone. 🙂

-So let me know below… did this work for you?
+Join all of the others and let me know below… did this work for you?
 I’d love to know!
-For more of my favorite cleaning tips and tricks, you can start here, with the most recent!
+Make sure to check out more of my favorite cleaning tips and tricks!

 Love Easy Recipes and Decorating Your Home?